 Ranking search results based on pogo-sticking is not refined as it is hard to pinpoint the real reason for pogo sticking.

 For every search result, there’s some different pogo-sticking rate.
 A great page may have low pogo-sticking rates.
 There are many reasons why pogo-sticking happens and it may not have

 But, Pogo sticking can be used as indirect ranking metrics!
 But how?

 Well, we know that pogo sticking happens when the user is dissatisfied with the result, right?
 But how we can be sure about that?

 Simple!
 Add a few other metrics to the equation and you will get the answer.

 Metrics like CTR, bounce rate and dwell time can be used to understand how bad is the pogo sticking.
-If these metrics are bad and when coupled with a high pogo sticking rate, then its almost sure that the result doesn’t match to the user intent and the user is dissatisfied with the result!
+If these metrics are bad and when coupled with a high pogo sticking rate, then its almost sure that the result doesn’t match the user intent and the user is dissatisfied with the result!

 Common Causes of Pogo-Sticking

 - The site is spammy.
 (The site may have a lot of annoying ads or the content is thin and doesn’t address the problem)